-These financial statements as at 31 December 2018 are expressed in Euros.
+These financial statements for the year ended 31 December 2019 are stated in Euros.

 The financial statements have been prepared on a going concern basis for the Foundation and the accounting policies have been applied consistently throughout the year and have not changed since last year.